Consistency Policy: Accelerated Visuomotor Policies via Consistency Distillation: Experiments

-\textbf{Metrics:} For each trained policy, we report \textbf{average success rates} on one policy checkpoint (selected using validation mean-squared error) and inference time on the 3070-Ti GPU.
-For success rates, average over 10 trials where we randomize the position of the trash to be picked up.
+\textbf{Metrics:} For each trained policy, we report \textbf{average success rates} on one policy checkpoint (selected using validation mean-squared error).
+We also report inference time on the 3070 Ti GPU.
+For success rates, we average over 10 trials for the first and third tasks while we average over 20 trials for the second task.
+Starting positions were randomized between trials for the first two tasks and were static for the third task.

 \textbf{Results:} Table \ref{tab:real_world_results} shows how the baseline DDiM-variant of Diffusion Policy achieves similar average success rates as our method on the Rubbish Clean Up and Plug Insertion task.
-However, our method has much lower inference time ($\sim 9$x lower latency).
+However, our method has much lower inference time ($\sim$9x lower latency).
+Our method maintains its inference speed advantage in the Microwave task and performs slightly worse than DDiM.
+More discussion about the mobile task in particular is present in Limitations {see Sec. \ref{limitations}}.

-As Consistency Policy requires 15x fewer forward passes than DDiM, one might expect the full inference speed-up to also be around $15$x instead of around 9x.
-This discrepancy exists because of overhead costs such as from running the observation encoder.
-We discuss inference speeds further in the Supplementary Material.
+As Consistency Policy requires 15x fewer forward passes than DDiM, one might expect the full inference speed-up to also be around 15x instead of around 9x.
+This discrepancy exists because of overhead costs such as the observation encoder.
+We discuss inference speeds further in the Appendix.